buiminhhai1/Quality-Assurance-with-Chai-/README.md

 Check for 1) status, 2) type, 3) body.name, 4) body.surname
 Follow the assertion order above, We rely on it.

+### 23. Run Functional Tests using a Headless Browser.
+In the next challenges we are going to simulate the human interaction with a page using a device called "Headless Browser" A headless browser is a web browser without a graphical user interface.
+These kind of tools are particularly useful for testing web pages as they are able to render and understand HTML, CSS, and JavaScript the same way a browser would.
+  For these challenges we are using Zombie.JS.
+It's a lightweight browser which is totally based on JS, without relying on additional binaries to be installed.
+This feature makes it useable in an environment such as Glitch.

 ```python
       // 19